dracman65/githubbicep01/README.md

 # Azure GitActions Deployment

-- Create app registration.
+- Create app registration in Azure.
 - After app registration, add permissions to the app registration.
 Click Certificate & secrets.
 Federal Credentials.
 Add in the ORG and Repo.
 - Go to Subscription.
-Add a Role Assignment for the app registration.
+Add a new Role Assignment for the app registration.
 Contributor should be selected.
 You will have to type in the app name in order to see it.
+Save
 - Add the app and then run the GitActions workflows.
 - See this repo for GitActions pipeline.